 Insurance carriers are seeking profitable growth, and their focus is on maximizing the ratio of client lifetime value to acquisition costs.
 Carriers who distribute through independent agents have lots of complexity and costs dealing with thousands of independent representatives with no standard training, different levels of expertise, and no quality control functions.
 Working with Goosehead allows them to have scale distribution with a single point of contact.
 Goosehead handles all training and enforces standards through a centralized quality control team.
 Because Goosehead can provide profitable growth without complexity, it has earned special product access in geographies where Carriers have heavily restricted capacity, and higher commissions than what agents normally earn.
-Our 2022 average commission rate on new business premium was 15% and on renewal business premium was 13%.
+Our 2023 average commission rate on new business premium was 14% and on renewal business premium was 13%.
 Commission rates can vary across Carriers, states and lines of business, and typically range from 10% to 20%.
 Many "insuretech" carriers saw the complexity of working with traditional agents and have sought to build models that eliminate the role of the agent.
-As they have grown, many have realized that 80% of the market still prefers to work with an agent (according to the Independent Insurance Agents & Brokers of America, Inc.), and that Goosehead allows them to reach that segment of the market without all the traditional complexity.
+As they have grown, many have realized that the market still prefers to work with an agent (according to the Independent Insurance Agents & Brokers of America, Inc.), and that Goosehead allows them to reach that segment of the market without all the traditional complexity.
 We now distribute for many of the insuretechs, increasing the breadth of our product portfolio.
 Distributing through Goosehead allows Carriers to see higher retention rates and have a better client experience when compared with other distribution channels, increasing the client lifetime value for the carrier.
 This value enables Goosehead to have a very competitive carrier portfolio, ensuring that clients find the best solution, and increasing agents' close rates.

 By delivering a better client experience, offering a more compelling business opportunity to agents, and driving more value to carrier partners, we have seen growth as reflected in our financial performance.
-Total Written Premium, which we believe is the best leading indicator of future revenue growth because it drives our future Core Revenue and gives us potential opportunities to earn Ancillary Revenue in the form of Contingent Commissions, grew 42% to \$2.2 billion from \$1.6 billion in 2021.
+Total Written Premium, which we believe is the best leading indicator of future revenue growth because it drives our future Core Revenue and gives us potential opportunities to earn Ancillary Revenue in the form of Contingent Commissions, grew 34% to \$3.0 billion from \$2.2 billion in 2022.
 This growth has been driven by several factors including (1) our team's ability to recruit talented agents to our platform; (2) our agents' leveraging of Goosehead's sales blueprint and proprietary technology leading to higher levels of productivity in winning new business; and (3) our service centers' ability to retain renewal business.
-All our growth has been organic; we have not relied on mergers or acquisitions.
 Furthermore, we are profitable.